Careers at Veterinary Hospital in Bensalem

-The ideal candidate will have, at least, three (3) years of small animal experience providing clinical, surgical and dental services.
+The ideal candidate will have at least three (3) years of small animal experience providing clinical, surgical, and dental services.
 They will be someone who shares our goal to provide high-quality veterinary care to our patients as well as exemplary customer service to our clients.
-The doctor chosen must possess excellent communication skills and have a naturally upbeat personality conducive to easily integrating into an existing team of equally devoted doctors and support staff.
+The doctor chosen must possess excellent communication skills, and have a naturally upbeat personality conducive to easy integration into an existing team of equally devoted doctors and support staff.

 Skills and Qualifications

 • A doctor of Veterinary Medicine (DVM or VMD) degree from an accredited university.

 • License in good standing to practice in the state of Pennsylvania.

 • Professional comportment and appearance, with excellent interpersonal skills and a positive, friendly attitude.